langfuse/langfuse/README.md

 Note: We recommend using our fully async, typed [SDKs](https://langfuse.com/docs/sdk) that allow you to instrument any LLM application with any underlying model.
 They are available in [Python (Decorators)](https://langfuse.com/docs/sdk/python) & [JS/TS](https://langfuse.com/docs/sdk/typescript).
 The SDKs will always be the most fully featured and stable way to ingest data into Langfuse.

-You may want to use another integration to get started quickly or implement a use case that we do not yet support.
-However, we recommend to migrate to the Langfuse SDKs over time to ensure performance and stability.

 See the [→ Quickstart](https://langfuse.com/docs/get-started) to integrate Langfuse.

 ### LLM Observability Integrations